Preface to Lyrical Ballads Summary

 • Valuing Simplicity

-In Wordsworth’s view, simplicity plays a crucial role in poetry because he argues that simple language and straightforward expression amplify the clarity of the poet’s message, facilitating better comprehension and connection for the readers with the underlying emotions.
+In Wordsworth’s view, simplicity plays a crucial role in poetry because simple language and straightforward expression amplify the clarity of the poet’s message, facilitating better comprehension and connection for the readers with the underlying emotions.

-Contrarily, intricate and obfuscated language erects a barrier between the poet and the reader, obstructing the transmission of heartfelt feelings.
+Complex and unclear language creates a barrier between the poet and the reader, blocking the expression of genuine feelings.

 • Beauty in the Ordinary

-Wordsworth sees the beauty of poetry in its capacity to highlight everyday incidents and experiences.
-Additionally, he opposes the idea that poetry should exclusively concentrate on lofty or extraordinary subjects.
+Wordsworth sees poetry’s beauty in highlighting everyday incidents and experiences.
+He also opposes that poetry should focus only on lofty or extraordinary subjects.

-According to Wordsworth, there is a distinctive allure between the commonplace and the ordinary.
+According to Wordsworth, there is a unique charm in the commonplace and the ordinary.

 • Duties of a Poet